ByLiZhang/PartPig/README.md

 <img src = "./src/assets/images/partpiglogo.png">

 ## PartPig
-PartPig is an e-commerce platform build to facilitate the trading of used car parts.
+PartPig is an e-commerce platform built to facilitate the trading of used car parts.

 ## Motivation
 PartPig exists to fill the gap in connecting the buyer and the seller in a way that is user friendly and convenient.